learn-co-curriculum/phase-0-quick-tour-of-the-web/README.md

 1. Define "internet"
 2. Define "server" role
 3. Define "client" role
-4. State which role possesses the data that browsers display
+4. Explain which role possesses the data that browsers display
-5. State what type of content defines what's seen in browsers
+5. Explain what type of content defines what's seen in browsers

 ## Define "internet"